petergardfjall/emacs-projtree/README.md

 [treemacs](https://github.com/Alexander-Miller/treemacs/) but smaller in scope.

 It builds on standard Emacs and relies on `hierarchy.el` to render the tree.
-For git status highlighting, the `git` command to be present on the system.
+For git status highlighting, the `git` command must be present on the system.

 ## Features